SAPH1TE/SAPH1TE/README.md

   ===========================
   - [] custom waka time embed
         or just an existing one that supports jolly but likley not
-  - [] Do an RTJ4 Spotify Gif?
+  - [] Do an REACTOR ep by femtanyl Spotify embed?
-        for more personality and relations alongside the album cover having a pink that matches the profile theme
+        - for more personality and relations alongside the album cover having a pink that matches the profile theme
   - [x] updating changelog
         - Current idea is to fetch a dialy updaing public dairy static image generated from a vercel deployment
   - [] Group up the badges into subsections for readability